marcoantonioni/ibm-bamoe-oneshot-installation/README.md

 ## Access Business Central console

 Use your browser and login at Business Central console http://localhost:8080/business-central/kie-wb.jsp using credentials defined in BC_ADMIN_USER and BC_ADMIN_PWD

+To check the current product version/fix from the user menu (at the top right) select the "About" menu.

 ## Other optional commands